Course Registration for 26/27

 Class Websites & Flyers

-December 11 - 8th grade visit at Pleasant Hill Middle School to discuss the course card process
+December 1-5 - CP counselors will visit 8th grade sudents at Pleasant Hill Middle School, Sequoia Middle School, and Valley View Middle School to discuss the course registration process

-January 10 - Course Card Presentations for all CP juniors, sophomores, and freshmen
+January 9 - Course Card Presentations for all CP juniors, sophomores, and freshmen to learn about the course registration process

 Scheduling Tips